 You really can't go wrong with it.
 Unless you hate theatre...
 Which I doubt. :wink:

-Master Electrician!
+Yeah, I am going to be employed at a CT next season as Master Electrician!
 Most everyone is a voulnteer, even the few who get paid.
 Pay is in no way by the hour, we'd be rich and the Playhouse would be broke!
 Most of the income is donations.
 Light budget is about $300 per show.
 We try to do things professionally here, and therefore still put on great productions.
 TD is great.
 He works very hard and adds a pro's touch to everything.
 Check out the web site.